francorufino/app-cadastroEndereco/README.md

-# app-cadastroEndereco - waiting to learn database to add some more details.
+# app-cadastroEndereco - work in progress - waiting to learn database to add some more details.